 Jinja & the River Nile

-Among the world's top Grade 5 white water rafting destinations at the source of the River Nile.
+Jinja on the River Mole is among the world's top Grade 5 white water rafting destinations at the source of the River Nile.
+From rafting and kayaking to river cruises and quad biking, Jinja is Uganda’s thrill-seeker hub.

 BEST TIME TO VISIT